awesomerank/awesomerank.github.io/lists/notthetup/awesome-webaudio.md

 ### Books
 - [Web Audio API Book](http://chimera.labs.oreilly.com/books/1234000001552/index.html) - A book that brings the reader through the basics of WebAudio.
+- [JavaScript for Sound Artists](https://www.crcpress.com/JavaScript-for-Sound-Artists-Learn-to-Code-with-the-Web-Audio-API/Turner-Leonard/p/book/9781138961531) - A bottom up JavaScript / DOM course using Web Audio for all the examples.
 ### Newsletters
 - [Web Audio Weekly Newsletter](http://www.webaudioweekly.com) - A weekly review of what's happening in Web Audio.